apfelaudio/eurorack-pmod/README.md

 11) 3V3 IN
 12) 3V3 IN

-## Gateware details
-- Examples based on iCE40 and ECP5 based FPGAs supported by open-source tools.
-- User-defined DSP logic is decoupled from rest of system (see [`gateware/cores`](gateware/cores) directory)

 ## Getting Started

-For now, I have tested builds on Linux and Windows (under MSYS2).
-Both are tested in CI.
+I have tested builds on Linux, Mac and Windows (under MSYS2).
+All are tested in CI.

 0. Install the [OSS FPGA CAD flow](https://github.com/yosyshq/oss-cad-suite-build).
     - You may be able to get yosys / verilator from other package managers but I recommend using the [releases from YosysHQ](https://github.com/yosyshq/oss-cad-suite-build) so you're using the same binaries that CI is using.